mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 10 July 2025

-- The average temperature today is 22.28˚C,
+- The average temperature today is 23.55˚C,
-- With highs of 23.25˚C and lows of 21.08˚C,
+- With highs of 25.52˚C and lows of 22.75˚C,
-- It may feel like 22.23˚C with broken clouds
+- It may feel like 23.48˚C with clear sky
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1023hPa and humidity is 64%
+- The pressure is 1023hPa and humidity is 58%
 - The sun will rise at 04:01 and set at 20:25

 <!-- weather_marker ends -->